mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/manage_node_gun_screen.rst

 *This section will explain how to manage your nodes by using GUN screen and run the node in the background.*

-When I started working in the bitshares-core one of the first problems I found after building a node was a proper way to run a node in the background.
+When I started working in the dna-core one of the first problems I found after building a node was a proper way to run a node in the background.

 When a node is started, it needs to sync all the chain and this takes time, when the ssh connection between my pc and my server is lost then I need to start all over again.